TraningCenter2018-2019/Team_Omega_Content_Saver/README.md

 ###### Server settings:
 * `server.port=srvPort` - where `srvPort` is the port on which the server will be deployed (default is 1502).

+**Important**: If you use the command line parameters to transfer data to connect to the database, then it should be *all three parameters*.

 It is also possible to customize ways to save content and information about the content.
 To start the server, you must create an object of class `com.nc.contentsaver.ContentSaver`, which is required argument interface object `com.nc.contentsaver.processes.managing.manager.DataManager`.
 To implement this interface, use the builder `com.nc.contentsaver.processes.managing.manager.DataManagerBuilder` - it will allow you to work with the data as you want it.

 ### Interaction with the server: